 Reporting costs as net present values does not show patterns over time and may obscure differences among individual utilities.
 The latter is unavoidable in regional planning and the Council has noted throughout the plan that different utilities will be affected differently by alternative policies.
 It is possible, however, to display the temporal patterns of costs among scenarios.
-Figure 15 - 16 shows forward-going power system costs for selected scenarios on an annual basis.
+Figure 15 - 17 shows forward-going power system costs for selected scenarios on an annual basis.

 Forward-going costs include only the future operating costs of existing resources and the capital and operating costs of new resources.
-The 2016 value in Figure 15 - 16 includes mainly operating costs of the current power system, but not the capital costs of the existing generation, transmission, and distribution system since these remain unchanged by future resource decisions.
+The 2016 value in Figure 15 - 17 includes mainly operating costs of the current power system, but not the capital costs of the existing generation, transmission, and distribution system since these remain unchanged by future resource decisions.
+The cost shown for the two Social Cost of Carbon scenarios and the Carbon Cost Risk scenario include carbon tax revenues.